Or HaNer: Etymology

 Its name is taken from the Sanhedrin tractate of the Babylonian Talmud.

 History

 Or HaNer was established between 1955 and 1957 as a farm run by the Yitzur u-Pitu'ah company.
 The founders were from the gar'in of the Gordoniya, Dror and HeHalutz movements, most of whom were immigrants from Argentina and Chile.
 Many of them originally came from the kibbutz Giv'ot Zaid.
-It was founded on the land that had belonged to the depopulated Palestinian village of Najd, northeast of the Najd village site.
+It was founded on the land of the former depopulated Palestinian village of Najd, northeast of the Najd village site.

 A burial cave dating from the 4th century CE was found here along with a Greek funerary inscription.

 In 2016 U.S. Under Secretary of State for Political Affairs Thomas A. Shannon Jr. visited the kibbutz and received a tour of the kibbutz's Ornit factory, which manufactures blind rivets.